GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-1_Console Mode/README.md

 This is a "work in progress", there is no guarantee the entirety of the entire collection of games will ever be modernized any time soon.
 There is also no guarantee the source files will work for you.

 If you find better ways to rework the code don't hesitate to let me know.

-### Musing on the Windows© API

-I tried to convert the #define macros to modern C++ constexpr/const values, but the Win API refused to work that way.
-Not.
-Cool.